Applying the Probability Segregation Algorithm for CNV Analysis

 February 4, 2021

-There is a multitude of interesting new features that have been incorporated into VarSeq 2.2.2.
-In this blog, I want to continue the discussion of these features and how each can be incorporated into your workflow, and also discuss the application of the Probability Segregation algorithm for copy number variation (CNV) analysis.
+VarSeq 2.2.2 has incorporated a multitude of interesting new features.
+In this blog, I want to continue discussing these features and how each can be incorporated into your workflow.
+I will also discuss the application of the Probability Segregation algorithm for copy number variation (CNV) analysis.

 The Probability Segregation algorithm is a new algorithm that has been added to VarSeq in tandem with the new ACMG Sample CNV Classifier algorithm.
 The algorithm computes the expected copy number for each CNV that is called and identifies samples that are likely to share the CNV.
 This could be useful for cohort analysis, for example.
 However, the real value of the Probability Segregation algorithm comes into play for trio CNV analysis as the algorithm also computes the probability that the CNV is present in the mother or father, based on the expected copy number for each CNV that is called.